-Our stakeholders were in agreement that onshore wind and solar PV is the generation technology most likely to increase significantly to meet Net Zero by 2050, and will most likely follow the SPM Electric Engagement scenario.
-However, there were mixed views on the uptake of large-scale wind projects due to land availability, with stakeholders seeing a greater growth in solar PV where considerable growth is also expected due to their low cost.
+Our stakeholders were in agreement that onshore wind is the generation technology most likely to increase significantly to meet Net Zero by 2045, and will most likely follow the SPD Electric Engagement scenario.However there were mixed views on the uptake of large-scale wind projects due to land availability.
+Considerable growth is also expected for solar PV technologies due to their low cost.

 Storage is also expected to grow and potentially be co-located with other forms of renewable generation.
 Some stakeholders thought that as the price of battery storage decreases, more behind the meter storage solutions will be viable for domestic premises.
-Overall, there was broad support for the range of storage capacity the scenarios cover.
+Overall there was broad support for the range of storage capacity the scenarios cover.